Shallow v. Deep Copies

 Understanding of the shallow and deep copy concepts will come with study and practice.

 For completeness, there is a section of the code example that covers the use of the assignment statement.
 We have seen in previous examples that when assigning one object to another the address that the source object contains is copied into the contents of the destination object such that both objects now point to the same address.
 The assignment copy can be seen as the opposite of the deep copy.
-Deep copy copies only content and assignment copy copies only addresses.
+Deep copy copies only values and assignment copy copies only addresses.

 Study and recode the example below.
 See the comments for more explanations of the operations.